esphome/esphome-docs/components/lvgl.rst

 The ``spinbox`` can be also integrated as :doc:`/components/number/lvgl` or :doc:`/components/sensor/lvgl`.

-See :ref:`lvgl-cook-climate` for an example how to implement a thermostat control using the spinbox.
+See :ref:`lvgl-cook-climate` for an example illustrating how to implement a thermostat control using the spinbox.

 .. _lvgl-wgt-mtr:

 ``meter``
 *********

 The Meter widget can visualize data in very flexible ways.
-In can show arcs, needles, ticks lines and labels.
+It can use arcs, needles, ticks, lines and/or labels.

 .. figure:: /components/images/lvgl_meter.png
     :align: center

 **Configuration variables:**

-- **scales** (**Required**, list): A list with (any number of) scales to be added to meter.
+- **scales** (**Required**, list): A list with (any number of) scales to be added to the meter.
     - **range_from** (**Required**): The minimum value of the tick scale.
 Defaults to ``0``.
     - **range_to** (**Required**): The maximum value of the tick scale.
 Defaults to ``100``.
     - **angle_range** (**Required**): The angle between start and end of the tick scale.
 Defaults to ``270``.